 In his junior year of high school, a bunch of boys flung sharp pencils at Cassidy’s neck and barked gay slurs at him.
 They called him “disgusting” and referred to him as a “thing.”
 Lunch wasn’t any better.
 One time, students filmed him on their phones like he was the star attraction at the local zoo.
 “Look at the gay kid,” they mocked.
 The rest of the year he ate lunch outside.

 Unfortunately, Cassidy isn’t alone.
-Nearly two-thirds of students reported feeling unsafe and ostracized in school because of their sexual orientation, according to a recent study from the Gay, Lesbian and Straight Education Network.
+Six out of 10 students reported feeling unsafe and ostracized in school because of their sexual orientation, according to a 2013 study from the Gay, Lesbian and Straight Education Network.
 And unlike Cassidy, many surrender to suicide as their only way out.
 Gay, lesbian and bisexual teens have one of the highest rates of suicide attempts, according to a study released in Pediatrics in 2008.

 The suicide of Tyler Clementi and 13-year-old Seth Walsh of California, 15-year-old Billy Lucas of Indiana and all of the other tragic cases recently reported have prompted attention, concern and some action.